yonilerner/cs2-retakes-allocator/README.md

   must also specify a space after the prefix if you want one.
 - `MigrateOnStartup`: Whether or not to migrate the database on startup.
 This defaults to yes for now, but production servers may want to change this to false so they can control when database migrations are applied.
+- `EnableRoundTypeAnnouncement`: Whether or not to announce the round type.
+- `EnableRoundTypeAnnouncementCenter`: Whether or not to announce the round type in the center of the users screen.
+Only applies if `EnableRoundTypeAnnouncement` is also set to `true`.

 ### Commands